krishna2/krishna2.github.io/books-audible-reco.md

 I choose these books as a starting point for a deep dive into a rabbit hole of immense pleasure of learning and enjoying.

+### Music

-1. This is one of the greatest professors/musicians in my opinion.
+This is one of the greatest professors/musicians in my opinion.
 Prof. Robert Greenberg.
 I have listened to over two dozen of his courses and can't get enough.

 [https://www.audible.com/pd/How-to-Listen-to-and-Understand-Great-Music-3rd-Edition-Audiobook/B00DDVQIM2](https://www.audible.com/pd/How-to-Listen-to-and-Understand-Great-Music-3rd-Edition-Audiobook/B00DDVQIM2)

 How to Listen to and Understand Great Music, 3rd Edition

 By: Prof. Robert Greenberg

+### Philosophy

-2. This is a wonderful compilation of great philosophers and their big ideas.
+This is a wonderful compilation of great philosophers and their big ideas.
 An amazing intro.

 The Great Ideas of Philosophy, 2nd Edition